“Does this piece of equipment need a permit from the SCAQMD?”

 Based on that section of the rule, you’d think you were exempt from permitting.

-Here’s the curveball: What if the aerospace company blasted nickel-containing materials in their cabinet, and the health risk from the blasting of these materials exceeded the levels within AQMD Rule 1401?
+Here’s the curveball: What if the aerospace company blasted nickel-containing materials in their cabinet, and the health risk from the blasting of these materials exceeded the levels within SCAQMD Rule 1401?
 Does the blast cabinet need an air permit?

-Based on the requirements of Rule 219 (f)(2), the “manually operated abrasive blast cabinet” is exempt from a permit, but since the health risk from the operation of this blast cabinet exceeds the levels in AQMD Rule 1401, the blast cabinet requires a permit because of Rule 219 (s)(2):
+Based on the requirements of Rule 219 (f)(2), the “manually operated abrasive blast cabinet” is exempt from a permit, but since the health risk from the operation of this blast cabinet exceeds the levels in SCAQMD Rule 1401, the blast cabinet requires a permit because of Rule 219 (s)(2):

 Equipment when the Executive Officer has determined that the risk will be greater than identified in subparagraph (d)(1)(A), or paragraphs (d)(2) or (d)(3) in Rule 1401 — New Source Review of Toxic Air Contaminants or the equipment may not operate in compliance with all applicable District Rules and Regulations.
 Once the Executive Officer makes such a determination and written notification is given to the equipment owner or operator, the equipment shall thereafter be subject to Rules 201 and 203 for non-RECLAIM sources, Rule 2006 for RECLAIM sources, and Regulation XXX – Title V Permits for major sources.